ALeitert/RMQ/readme.md

     Runtime: < O(*n*), O(log *n*) >.

   * **Cache-Oblivious Segment Tree.**
-    This algorithm works overall the same way as the Segemnt Tree algorithm above.
+    This algorithm works overall the same way as the Segment Tree algorithm above.
     The difference, however, is the way the nodes are stored in memory.
     They follow a *van Emde Boas layout* as described in [2, 3].
-    Although the overall runtime is the same (asymtotically), there are asymtotically fewer cache misses when accessing nodes, leading to an overall better performance.
+    Although the overall runtime is the same (asymptotically), there are asymptotically fewer cache misses when accessing nodes, leading to an overall better performance.
     Runtime: < O(*n*), O(log *n*) >.

   * **Sparse Table.**